simasce/SimDisasm_16/README.md

 This project was written using YASM compiler and compiled under DOSBOX environment.

+It disassembles most of assembly instructions except for those used in FPU.

 # Compilation

 Compile with YASM using DOS command line.